andamira/devela/docs/readme_crate.md

 # devela

-Devela is a growing development layer shaped by internal coherence, composability, and long-term clarity.<br/>
+Devela is a growing development layer shaped by internal coherence and long-term clarity.<br/>
-It treats code as a medium for modeling structure, meaning, execution, and lived human systems.<br/>
+It treats code as a medium for modeling structure, meaning, execution and experience.
-It is built in Rust, while remaining open to other paradigms, models, and tools.
+It is built in Rust, while remaining open to other tools and perspectives.

-The project evolves through exploration:
-- Much of the library lives intentionally between sketch and consolidation.
+Much of the library lives somewhere in between sketch and consolidation.<br/>
-- Some parts are mature and stable, while others are still emerging.
+Some parts are mature and stable while others are still emerging.<br/>
-- Ideas are continuously refined, reshaped, and reconsidered.
+It is being continuously refined, reshaped, and rediscovered.

 It is…
 ```poetry